milansharma250617/Documentation/README.md

 # Nested HTML Elements
 HTML elements can be nested (this means that elements can contain other elements).
 All HTML documents consist of nested HTML elements.
-The following example contains four HTML elements
+The following example contains four HTML elements.

 ### Example
        <!DOCTYPE html>